iron-io/docs/mq/start/first-queue/index.md

 To run the script, save it as <span class="fixed-width">push.<span class="language extension">py</span></span> and run <span class="language command">python</span> push.<span class="language extension">py</span></span>.

 ## Getting Messages Off the Queue

+Now that the messages are on the queue, we need to get or "*pop*" them off the queue.
+When you pop a message from the queue, you reserve that message for your client for a set amount of time.
+By default, you reserve the message for a minute.
+While the message is reserved, other clients won't be able to see it.
+After the message's <span class="fixed-width">timeout</span> is up, the message will automatically return to the queue for other clients to access.
+This prevents messages from getting lost when a client pops a message but runs into an error or fails while processing it.

+Here's how to get messages off the queue:

+{% include language-switcher.html %}
+{% include mq/start/first-queue/python/popping-message.md %}
+{% include mq/start/first-queue/php/popping-message.md %}
+{% include mq/start/first-queue/ruby/popping-message.md %}
+{% include mq/start/first-queue/go/popping-message.md %}

+## Delete Messages from the Queue

+If the messages get returned to the queue after their <span class="fixed-width">timeout</span> expires, we need to mark a message as handled and remove it from the queue permanently.
+We do this by deleting the message off the queue.

+You can delete messages at any time, and it's pretty easy to do so:

+{% include language-switcher.html %}
+{% include mq/start/first-queue/python/popping-message.md %}
+{% include mq/start/first-queue/php/popping-message.md %}
+{% include mq/start/first-queue/ruby/popping-message.md %}
+{% include mq/start/first-queue/go/popping-message.md %}

+That's everything!
+You're now ready to work with IronMQ.
+Check out our [client libraries](/mq/code/libraries) to get a list of libraries you can use to access the API, our [reference](/mq/reference/environment) to get the nitty-gritty information about the service, and check out [our beanstalkd support](/mq/code/beanstalkd) to connect with IronMQ from your favourite beanstalkd client.